tuckerweibell/recipe/packages/recipe/src/components/EzTable/EzTable.md

 - `onPrevPageClick` (required): an event that is fired when the "Previous Page" link is clicked.
 - `onNextPageClick` (required): an event that is fired when the "Next Page" link is clicked.
 - `onRowsPerPageChange` (required): an event that is fired when the "n rows per page" select value is changed.
+- `totalFilteredRows` (optional): number of rows after data has been filtered, if using a filter

 To see selection and pagination features used together, see the [bulk row selection across pages](/components/ez-table/#bulk-row-selection-across-pages) example.

+Using bulk selection across pages may interact with your custom `actions` in an unexpected way (for example, with a search filter).
+Be sure to test all logic to ensure everything works as expected.

 #### Local Data